JetBrains/intellij-sdk-docs/tutorials/build_system/prerequisites.md

 ### 1.3.
 Add Gradle support from scratch

-The second method to add Gradle support is by creating a new project from scratch in IntelliJ IDEA and copying over any existing sources.
-This may be the preferred option in case Gradle is not able to convert an existing project.
+The second method to add Gradle support is by creating a new project from scratch in IntelliJ IDEA.
+This can also be used for an existing plugin, if Gradle is not able to convert the existing project - in this case, you need to copy over the sources to the new project.

 To do so, create a new project in IntelliJ IDEA by opening **File \| New... \| Project**, and select Gradle from the dialog box:

 <img src="img/step1_new_gradle_project.png" alt="Select the Gradle facet in the Project Creation Wizard" width="800px"/>